-Robert Illingsworth is the young maintenance man in the Girls Boarding School.
-He is a jack-of-all trades, and had been there for two years, surviving on his wits.
+Robert Illingsworth was the young maintenance man in the Girls Boarding School.
+He was a jack-of-all trades, and had been there for two years, surviving on his wits.
 It was not an environment without significant risks for a man like him, surrounded by so many nubile, and unpredictable girls who had yet to learn about restraining their run-away hormones, and were far too eager to learn about men, and what they could do for them, and to them.

 Miss Bagnold, the principal and headmistress, had hired him, and she was the only one who could fire him.
 She knew him well, and was not concerned about his moral difficulties with any of her girls, but was more intent on protecting him, from them.

 She was aware that one day, a teacher, or an older student might be able to get behind his defenses.
 All she could do was to run interference for him and be very careful whom she allowed to get close to him, if she could stop it.

 Being the only male in the school, apart from his cat, he was always viewed with caution and suspicion by all but one of the teachers, and many of the older girls, even after two years, but to all of them, he seemed blind, deaf, and dumb.
 He ignored them, heard them not, and spoke to no one.
 Except for the headmistress.
 At least, he tried to ignore them.

 The younger girls were entirely unused to having a man in their school, and even in their lives, and were easily intimidated by his direct way of speaking, as well as by his obvious physical strength, maneuvering his ladders and coils of wiring that even two of them could not move, as well as removing limbs off fallen trees that must have weighed almost as much as he did.
 He scooted up his ladder with the agility and confidence of a squirrel in a tree, to repair the roof or to clean out gutters.